 The only thing I was always concerned was to stay true to myself and my brand.
 I politely turned down many offers for not fitting with the brand/image.
 I refused big beauty brands that didn’t have natural ingredient.
 Similarly, with fashion brands, I don’t endorse stuff I don’t feel comfortable wearing like deep necks, shorts, etc. that don’t fit in my personal style.

 I was undermining my reach, my hard work, and my self-worth by believing I was offered what I was worthy of.
 Until one day when I heard from my fellow bloggers on how they ASK and negotiate price.
 It was an eye-opener for me knowing you have to demand your worth when you are not given one.

 Take away: Learn to say no when you are not given the value you deserve.

-If you are a blogger and don’t how much you should charge?.
-Check social bluebook website for your brand value.
+If you are a blogger and don’t how much you should charge.
+Check the social bluebook website for your brand value.
 The website evaluates your social media networks, blog and suggests you a low and high price per post that you can negotiate.

-What are your thoughts on knowing your worth? would love to hear your experiences?
+What are your thoughts?
+What do you do to know your worth? would love to hear your experiences!